 Why should I choose to enroll in Hartwick's Pre-Engineering program?

-Our Pre-Engineering program is meant for students who are not quite sure whether they want to be an engineer or they might want to consider some other choice of major, such as physics, chemistry, computer science, or even English or history.
+Our pre-engineering program is meant for students who are not quite sure whether they want to be an engineer or who might want to consider some other choice of major, such as physics, chemistry, computer science, or even English or history.
 If you are absolutely sure that you want to be an engineer, then an engineering college is probably the best choice for you now.
-But if you have some doubts, then a pre-engineering program will allow you to try out other choices, while still remaining on track for an engineering degree within five years.
+But if you have some doubts, a pre-engineering program will allow you to try out other choices while still remaining on track for an engineering degree within five years.

 What exactly is the 3-2 Pre-Engineering program at Hartwick?

-If you enter the Pre-Engineering program at Hartwick, you will choose a major in some subject and fulfill all of the usual requirements for that major.
+If you enter the pre-engineering program at Hartwick, you will choose a major in some subject and fulfill all of the usual requirements for that major.
 You also must fulfill all of the general education requirements (with a couple of minor exceptions).
 There also are certain other courses that you must take to prepare for the engineering college.
-These include some basic math and physics courses and other courses depending on the particular kind of engineering that you want to pursue.
-If you should decide, at any time during your college career, that you do not want to continue on the Pre-Engineering track, it is a simple matter to continue with your choice of major at Hartwick and graduate in four years.
+These include some basic math and physics courses and others depending on the particular kind of engineering that you want to pursue.
+If you should decide at any time during your college career that you do not want to continue on the Pre-Engineering track, it is a simple matter to continue with your choice of major at Hartwick and graduate in four years.

-During your 3 years at Hartwick, there is a pre-engineering liaison who will be able to answer questions about the program.
-During your third year, the committee will meet with you to evaluate your progress.
+During your three years at Hartwick, there is a pre-engineering liaison who will be able to answer questions about the program.
+During your third year, you will meet with the liaison to evaluate your progress.
 You then apply to the engineering school.
 This will generate a request from the engineering college to the liaison to make a recommendation to the engineering college.
 If Hartwick recommends you, admission to the engineering school is guaranteed.
-The criteria for a positive recommendation from Hartwick is a solid GPA (generally As and Bs), as well as completion of the basic required courses that are required by the engineering college.
+The criteria for a positive recommendation from Hartwick is a solid GPA (generally As and Bs), as well as completion of the basic courses that are required by the engineering college.
 Those courses vary, depending on the particular type of engineering.
 If you are missing some of the required coursework, you might still gain admission, but it is not guaranteed.

 What courses must I take at Hartwick?